tmwBuidls/awesome-nft-contracts/README.md

 If anyone wants to do these by submitting PRs then go for it.

 ## How to Contribute
 Feel free to submit PRs with new contracts, try and either ensure that it is either a well known project OR is an example of doing something differently.
+If you didn't know, you can find all the code on Etherscan (e.g. [here](https://etherscan.io/contractsVerified))

 When you submit a new contract make sure you create a new folder and also add it to the Projects list in this README.